 Messina Sicily, Italy Travel Guide

 A single tram line (Line 28) runs along the coastal axis of the city.
 It connects the Gazzi university area in the south to Annunziata in the north.
 This line passes through the city center, serving points like Messina Centrale train station, Piazza Cairoli (a main city square), and the Duomo area.
-The tram offers a comfortable way of exploring the city's main thoroughfares.
+The streetcar offers a comfortable way of exploring the city's main thoroughfares.

 Find route find maps at major bus stops and the train station.
 Bus hubs include Messina Centrale train station and Piazza Cairoli, where many lines converge.
 Google Maps is often useful for real-time route planning.

 Public transport generally operates from early morning (around 05:00-06:00) until late evening (around 22:00-23:00).
 Frequencies vary by line and time of day.
-Trams and main bus lines run every 10-20 minutes during peak hours.
+Trams and main bus services run every 10-20 minutes during peak hours.

 Licensed taxis are white with a "TAXI" sign on the roof and an internal meter.